+Svâmî Vivekânanda

-The Dharmic Journey of Svâmî Vivekânanda: From the Apostle of Hinduism Universalism to Hinduism as the Religion Eternal
+Svami Vivekananda: From the Apostle of Hinduism to the Religion Eternal, the Unity of All Religions

-George M. Williams

-Professor, Department of Religious Studies

-California State University, Chico
+George M. Williams California State University, Chico

-As he walked to the stage of the Hall of Columbus before four thousand assembled delegates and visitors, Svâmî Vivekânanda personified some surprising tensions which would take a century to unfold.
+As he walked to the stage of the Hall of Columbus before four thousand assembled delegates and visitors, Svami Vivekananda personified some surprising tensions which would take a century to unfold.
 Yet fittingly, he would become the symbol of the parliament itself, its key representative, for most who know about that great event.